What it's like to study law: a tale from a first-year student

 About the author

-Ella is currently in her first year studying her Bachelor of Arts/Bachelor of Laws majoring in Political Science and Criminology.
-In her spare time, Ella is an enthusiastic volunteer at the university and a passionate band member performing at various UQ Law Society events.
+Ella wrote this when she was in her first year studying a Bachelor of Arts/Bachelor of Laws degree majoring in Political Science and Criminology.
+In her spare time, Ella was an enthusiastic volunteer at the university and a passionate band member performing at various UQ Law Society events.
+She graduated from her degree in 2024 and has now commenced a graduate role at a commercial law firm in Brisbane.

 Ella North